Southwick, Hampshire: History

+The name Southwick derives from the Old English sūðwīc meaning 'south trading settlement'.

 Southwick was initially the site of Southwick Priory, in the 12th century.
 On the Dissolution of the Monasteries during the Reformation the estate, including the village, was granted to John White.

 Southwick House, a new manor house was completed in 1813.
 This house was gutted by fire in 1838, and was renovated and rebuilt by 1841.
-The house and part of the estate was requisitioned by the government during World War II, when the house was Dwight Eisenhower's SHAEF headquarters for Operation Overlord, or D-Day, the cross-channel invasion of Normandy.
-The house has been used by various branches of the armed forces, including as HMS Dryad, ever since.
+The house and part of the estate was requisitioned during World War II and used as the SHAEF headquarters for Operation Overlord, the cross-channel invasion of Normandy.
+The nearby Golden Lion public house, according to those there during this period, was frequently used by numerous senior American and British generals.
+Since then, the house has been used by various branches of the armed forces, including as HMS Dryad and, from 2005, by the Defence School of Policing and Guarding.

 Southwick is rare in that the village is still entirely owned by the Southwick Estate (except for Church Lodge).
-The most obvious sign of this is that all the houses, except manor houses, have dark red-painted front doors - a condition laid down in the tenancy agreements.
-The only exceptions to this are the White House, the residence of the vicar and Church Lodge.
-Church Lodge is the only privately owned house in the old village and is shown in the fourth picture below.
+The most obvious sign of this is that all the houses, except manor houses, have dark red-painted front doors – a condition laid down in the tenancy agreements.
+The only exceptions are the White House, the residence of the vicar and Church Lodge.
+Church Lodge is the only privately owned house in the old village.
 The church itself is a Grade I listed early medieval building, known as St James, but officially "St James without (i.e. outside) the priory gate".

-The Defence School of Policing and Guarding is situated at nearby Southwick Park.

-As of 16 October 2011 the FirstGroup bus services providing travel to the village residents has been withdrawn.
-The only shop within the village is located opposite the church and is known as Southwick Village Stores.
+In October 2011 the FirstGroup bus services providing travel to the village residents was withdrawn.
+The only shop within the village, Southwick Village Stores, is opposite the church.